Staying in a Japanese Hotel

 Onsen Kits: Most Japanese hotels, and even some Westernized hotels will provide you with an onsen kit containing a small towel (about the size of a flannel), comb and usually some toiletries (shampoo, conditioner and soap).

 Yukatas: These cotton kimonos are provided by the hotel and can be used for walking to and from the onsen.
 You can also wear them in your own room, much like you would a bathrobe in any other hotel.
 Many Japanese will wear their Yukatas to meals and you should feel free to do so, though it's always a good idea to wear clothes (or the hotel pyjamas supplied) underneath to avoid any accidental exposure!

 Television: Often there will be a TV in your room, but most traditional hotels don’t have any English language channels.
 If you want to watch English TV, bring your own iPad with movies.

 Meals: Breakfast is usually included in the price and consists of traditional Japanese fare (fish, soup, pickled vegetables, etc).
 Most ryokans in popular ski resorts will provide a few Western options.
 Dinner is sometimes included in the rate (usually specified), but if not it can often be booked as an add-on when visiting.
 It will be served either in your room or in the dining room.
-Usually the menu (with lots of little dishes) isn’t flexible and the time you dine is scheduled.
+Often you get a choice of a few set meals though sometimes the menu (with lots of little dishes) isn’t flexible and the time you dine is fixed (and generally quite early).